 - Excessive scarring or disfigurement.

-To prove negligence, you must show:
+To prove negligence, your lawyer must establish:

 - The driver’s employer.